rumdood/krieger/README.md

 Krieger is a blind chess - aka, Kriegsspiel - engine I'm working on with a former colleague as a bit of an exercise.

-You can find information about the concept of Kriegsspiel [http://en.wikipedia.org/wiki/Kriegspiel_(chess): here]
+You can find information about the concept of Kriegsspiel here: http://en.wikipedia.org/wiki/Kriegspiel_(chess)